 So Visnja said 'How about The Adelaide Ventricle' and with that 5 minute thought process, here we are.
 I hope you enjoy, and if it all makes any reader think of a new idea: fantastic.

 And if The Adelaide Ventricle encourages anyone to act on their new idea, or one of the excellent ideas in this website, then all the better.
+And if anyone gets half a chuckle: that's good too.
 Have fun, live life until you die, and enjoy.
+I know I am.

 Paul Jackson